slagathor34/awx-lab/ansible-WinRM-lab/README.md

     state: present

 # Or revert the settings back to the default, cmd
-- name: set the default shell to cmd
+- name: Set the default shell to cmd
   win_regedit:
     path: HKLM:\SOFTWARE\OpenSSH
     name: DefaultShell